Buying vs. Building Resource Management Software

 The Pros of Buying Software

 With an off-the-shelf product, you’ll be buying professionally designed software that has experienced professionals on a solution that works for everyone.
 Successful software companies typically receive and implement feedback from thousands of businesses like yours to design and build a drastically better product.
-If you understand how deep it goes, resource management is inherently very complex.
+If you understand how deep it goes, resource management is inherently as complex as software can get.

 Remember, no software will ever be everything to everyone, and looking for the perfect solution will lead to you never buying software or being disappointed.
 It’s important to remember that if there was an all-in-one that did everything, it wouldn’t do anything very well.